-Baseball registration is open for Spring 2014.
+Baseball registration is Closed for Spring 2014.

-Softball Registration is open for Spring 2014.
+Softball Registration is Closed for Spring 2014.

 All players are required to meet our age and RESIDENCY REQUIREMENTS, detailed below.
 Players who are new to CVLL must show proof of birth date (birth certificate or passport) before their registrations will be confirmed.
 Returning players do not need to show proof of birth date unless specifically asked to do so.

 In order for your son or daughter to play Baseball or Softball in CVLL you must meet the Little League Residency Requirements and reside within the CVLL boundary approved by CA District 4.